hartard/hartard.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

+My name is Falco Hartard.
-I studied economics and political science.
+I studied economics and political science and I work for the Liberal Democrats.
-My interests are data analysis, social media, communication and .
+My interests are data analysis, social media communication and policy.
 I am especially interested in communication behaviors and automated hate speech detection.
 Further, I study infrastructure, mobility and transportation.
-Mainly in policy implementation.
+And their implementation via policy.